GPS Module: A Beginner’s Ultimate Guide

 Note: UART is a serial console for the Raspian OS.
 Hence, you can disable that function.
 Also,

-you can make modifications for the “/boot/cmdline.txt file.”
+you can make modifications to the “/boot/cmdline.txt file.”
 But before modifying anything, create a backup with the following code:

 • Next, reinstate the text file with the following lines: